 A Sunday Afternoon on the Island of La Grande Jatte

 Georges Seurat began painting A Sunday Afternoon on the Island of La Grande Jatte in the spring of 1884.
 During this time, the artist lived and worked alongside the Impressionists in Paris.
-Like these artists, Seurat often painted scenery found just outside of the French capital, including La Grande Jatte, a Seine River island situated to the west of Paris.
+Like these artists, Seurat often painted scenery found outside the French capital, including La Grande Jatte, a Seine River island situated to the west of Paris.

 In order to perfect his painting of the popular park, Seurat completed a collection of preliminary sketches and drawings.
 Taking a cue from the Impressionists, he created these studies away from his studio and en plein air.
 This approach enabled Seurat to capture the color, light, and movement of the scene before him, which he revisited several times before finishing the final large-scale painting in 1886.

 Why did he dedicate so much time to these preparatory sketches?
-As Pointillists, Seurat and Signac were particularly interested in playing with perception and experiment with optics, resulting in a comprehensive and meticulous painting process.
+As Pointillists, Seurat and Signac were particularly interested in playing with perception and experimenting with optics, resulting in a comprehensive and meticulous painting process.

 “Confronting his subject,” Signac explained, “Seurat, before touching his little panel with paint, scrutinizes, compares, looks with half shut eyes at the play of light and shadow, observes contrasts, isolates reflections, plays for a long time with the cover of the box which serves as his palette, then . . . he slices from his little heap of colors arranged in the order of the spectrum the various colored elements which form the tint destined best to convey the mystery he has glimpsed.
 Execution follows on observation, stroke by stroke the panel is covered.”